fiebachlab/fiebachlab.github.io/_pages/event - Kopie.md

                     <h3 class="card-title section-title">Event Details</h3>
                     <p><strong>Organizers:</strong></p>
                     <ul>
-                        <li>Christian Fiebach (Goethe University Frankfurt)</li>
+                        <li>Prof. Dr. Christian Fiebach (Goethe University Frankfurt)</li>
-                        <li>Tom Schönberg (Tel Aviv University)</li>
+                        <li>Prof. Dr. Tom Schönberg (Tel Aviv University)</li>
                     </ul>
-                    <p>Funded by the German Israeli Foundation (GIF), the German U15 Network, the Minerva Center for the Study of Human Intelligence in Immersive, Augmented and Mixed Realities, and the Lowy International School at TAU.</p>
+                    <p>Funded by the German Israeli Foundation (GIF) and the German U15 Network as well as the Minerva Center for the Study of Human Intelligence in Immersive, Augmented and Mixed Realities and the Lowy International School at TAU, Goethe University Frankfurt (GU) and Tel Aviv University אוניברסיטת תל־אביב (TAU)  are hosting a joint Winterschool and invite applications from interested PhD students and PostDocs from psychology, neuroscience, computer science, AI, and related fields.</p>
                 </div>
             </div>
         </div>